Pretty-SFOS/opal/README.md

 }
 ```

-8. Enable the dot-notation for ready-made attribution components by adding this
-   line to your main `.pro` file:

-        include(libs/opal-enable-attributions.pri)

-9. If everything is set up correctly, you can now use Opal by importing the
+8. If everything is set up correctly, you can now use Opal by importing the
    modules via the dot-notation.
 For the “About” page component you would have
    to write in QML:

         import Opal.About 1.0

    *Note:* ready-made attributions in `qml/modules/Opal/Attributions` must be
    imported by path due to technical limitations of Qt's module system.
+Import
-Like this:
+   them like this:

         import "../modules/Opal/Attributions"

 ### Sailfish SDK (Qt Creator)

-If auto-completion does not work, try adding `qml/modules` to the IDE's module
+If auto-completion does not work, add `qml/modules` to the IDE's module
 search path.
 Add this line to your project's `.pro` file:

     QML_IMPORT_PATH += qml/modules